temf/igapeec_balun_opt/README.md

-# IGA-PEEC-based Multi-Tapered Coaxial Balun Optimization
+# Results of a IGA-PEEC-based Multi-Tapered Coaxial Balun Optimization

 This repository contains support material for the paper **Isogeometric Shape Optimization of Multi-Tapered Coaxial Baluns Simulated by an Integral Equation Method**